Fish diseases

 Therapy

-Infectious haematopoietic necrosis: diseased fish and fish with evidence of the pathogen must be killed and destroyed.
+Infectious haematopoietic necrosis: Fish with evidence of the pathogen must be killed and destroyed.
 Edible fish without clinical symptoms may be placed on the market under certain conditions.
-The main focus is on prevention
+The main focus is on prevention.

-Epizootic haematopoietic necrosis: diseased fish and fish with evidence of the pathogen must be killed and destroyed.
-Attention must be paid to thorough cleaning and disinfection as this is a very resistant virus.
-The main focus is on the prevention of introduction
+Epizootic haematopoietic necrosis: Diseased fish and fish with evidence of the pathogen must be killed and destroyed.
+Care must be taken to ensure thorough cleaning and disinfection, as this is a very resistant virus.
+The main focus is on preventing the introduction of the virus.

-Infectious salmonid anaemia: Diseased fish must be killed and disposed of harmlessly.
-The main focus is on the prevention of introduction
+Infectious anaemia of salmonids: Infected fish must be killed and disposed of safely.
+The main focus is on preventing the introduction of the virus

 Prevention